Your education is an investment in your future. The time you spend in college will increase your earnings as time passes.

 You’ll save hundreds over what you’d pay for gas, maintenance, and parking on campus.
 And there’s no guarantee of a parking spot close to your classes.
 Remember, campus buses are free to all and Bloomington Transit buses are free to students with a valid IU student ID.

 Never pay full price for your clothes.
-You can be stylish while still finding good deals at stores like Plato’s Closet and Goodwill or at sales in mall or department stores.
-Bloomington has several stores with interesting upscale and vintage clothing, such as Vintage Vogue by GW and Cactus Flower on Kirkwood.
+You can be stylish while still finding good deals at stores like Plato’s Closet, Goodwill, and Style Encore or at sales in mall or department stores.

 Start paying interest on unsubsidized loans